besttime-app/BestTime-Documentation/source/includes/_queryendpoints.md

 # Query endpoints

 All query endpoints are used to retrieve all data or specific analysis from an existing forecast.
-The `venue_id` is the primary parameter to query an excisting forecast.
+The `venue_id` is the primary parameter to query an existing forecast.